We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - waist or beltline

 Scabies treatment involves medications called scabicides.
 These kill adult mites, and some also kill the eggs.
-Tested and approved scabicides are only available by prescription.
+Tested and approved scabicides are only available on prescription.

-Seek medical advice anytime an unexplained, persistent rash appears on the body.
+A person should seek medical advice anytime an unexplained, persistent rash appears on their body.

 Since many skin infections are easy to contract, people should use caution in public areas.

-For example, wearing shoes in public bathrooms and showers can help prevent athlete’s foot.
-Avoiding physical contact with people who have scabies or an active herpes infection can prevent exposure.
-It is also important to care for wounds carefully.
+For example, wearing shoes in public bathrooms and showers can help prevent athlete’s foot, which is a common fungal infection.
+Avoiding physical contact with people who have scabies or an active herpes infection can help prevent exposure.

-People with skin infections should take precautions and avoid physical contact until symptoms clear up or they receive the go-ahead from their doctor.
+People with skin infections should take precautions and avoid physical contact until symptoms are gone or their doctor clears them to do so.